SOME BASIC BACKGROUND RESOURCES

 [For teenagers and older]

-The issue resonates globally and the film offers a solid overview of journalistic excellence.
+The 2017 film describes actions from 2002 in a way that continues to have relevance because the issue still resonates globally and the film offers a solid overview of journalistic excellence.

 Allan Miller, CEO of the News Literacy Project, gives a good explanation of why why it's useful in explaining how journalism is important anywhere: